kararei/tp/docs/DeveloperGuide.md

     * 3a1.
 System displays an error message: "The trip index provided is invalid."
     * 3a2.
 Use case resumes at step 2.

-**Use case: Mark a Trip as Ongoing**

-**MSS**

-1. Travel Agent requests to list all trips.
-2. System shows a list of trips.
-3. Travel Agent requests to mark a specific trip as ongoing by index.
-4. System marks the trip as ongoing.
-5. System displays a success message: "Trip marked as ongoing: [Date] for [Customer Name]."

-    Use case ends.

-**Extensions**

-* 2a.
-The trip list is empty.
-    * 2a1.
-System displays a message: "No trips found."
-    * 2a2.
-Use case ends.
-* 3a.
-The given index is invalid.
-    * 3a1.
-System displays an error message: "Invalid index.
-Please provide a valid index."
-    * 3a2.
-Use case resumes at step 2.

-**Use case: Mark a Trip as Completed**

-**MSS**

-1. Travel Agent requests to list all trips.
-2. System shows a list of trips.
-3. Travel Agent requests to mark a specific trip as completed by index.
-4. System marks the trip as completed.
-5. System displays a success message: "Trip marked as completed: [Date] for [Customer Name]."

-    Use case ends.

-**Extensions**

-* 2a.
-The trip list is empty.
-    * 2a1.
-System displays a message: "No trips found."
-    * 2a2.
-Use case ends.
-* 3a.
-The given index is invalid.
-    * 3a1.
-System displays an error message: "Invalid index.
-Please provide a valid index."
-    * 3a2.
-Use case resumes at step 2.

 **Use case: Find a Contact**

 **MSS**